Juan Bautista Muñoz: History of the New World

 In the late 18th century, published Spanish histories of the Indies were in an out-of-date state.
 The first draft had been composed by Peter Martyr d'Anghiera in his Decadas (1511–25), which were supplemented shortly after by a small 1552 tract by Bartolomé de las Casas and the first part of the Historia general de las Indias (1535) of Gonzalo Fernández de Oviedo y Valdés (the rest of Las Casas and Oviedo would only appear in the 19th century; the life of Columbus by his son Ferdinand Columbus, only existed in an Italian edition (1571) at the time).
 The first comprehensive Spanish history of the Indies had been Francisco López de Gómara's Hispania Victrix (1552).
 The last great history had been Antonio Herrera's Historia general (1601–15).
 Although partial histories had been written since, Herrera's treatise, nearly two-centuries old, remained effectively the last general work on the matter until Muñoz's time.

 Foreign writers had weighed in with their own accounts.
-The most recent and significant had been the History of America by the Scottish historian William Robertson which began to appear in 1777.
-Robertson's history, in the modern Enlightenment tradition and historical methodology, was initially well received.
-But the outbreak of the Anglo-Spanish War (1779) had suspended the further appearance of Robertson's work in Spain, and encouraged the Spanish establishment to come up with their own up-dated modernized history.
+The most recent and significant had been the History of America by the Scottish historian William Robertson, which appeared in 1777.
+Robertson's history, in the modern Enlightenment tradition and historical methodology, was initially well received and a Spanish translation augmented with Spanish archival materials completed.
+But a Spanish reviewer took issue with Robertson's work, and the translation never published.
+The outbreak of the Anglo-Spanish War (1779) had suspended the further appearance of Robertson's work in Spain, and encouraged the Spanish establishment to initiate its own up-dated history.